Round millefiori portrait frame with decorations and the word "Roma" at the top

 SKU: ANT-A39

-See other products from category Home decorations or from manufacturer Antyki with shipping within 24 hours
+See other products from category Exclusive photo frames or from manufacturer Antyki with shipping within 24 hours

 Description

 Round millefiori portrait frame with micro-mosaic decorations also called millefiori and with the inscription “Roma” at the top.
-It is a typical souvenir from a trip to the capital, small in size and therefore easy to carry as a memento.
+It is a typical souvenir from a trip to the capital, small in size and therefore easy to carry as a keepsake.
 It dates from the early 20th century and is in good condition, despite the absence of glass and the support behind it.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Attributes / Details